 I have been an advisor for a number of honors, masters, and PhD theses.
 As I believe that learning is best achieved through direct involvement in academic writing and research collaboration, many of my graduate students have co-authored publications with me.
 Besides this, I have offered a number of graduate and undergraduate courses including “Quantitative Research Methods in Communication and Information,” “Audience Research Methods,” and “Public Opinion.”

 Aside from academic work, I am a Cluster Director for Sustainable Building Program at the Energy Research Institute (ERI@N) at NTU.
 I serve as the editorial board members of Journal of Communication, Mass Communication and Society, and the Journal of Media Psychology.
 I served as the Associate Editor for the Asian Journal of Communication (2014-2019), the Associate Editor for the Oxford Encyclopedia of Climate Change Communication (2016-2018), and an Associate Editor for Environmental Communication (2016 – 2019).
 I serve on AEJMC’s Elected Standing Committee on Research (2020 – 2023).
 I was the former Head (elected) of the Communicating Science, Health, Environment, and Risk (ComSHER) Division for the 2014-15 AEJMC conference.
 I have also served as an elected officer of the ComSHER Division as Teaching Chair in 2011, as Professional Freedom & Responsibility Chair in 2012, and as Vice Head in 2013.
 In addition, I am the Vice Chairman (invited) of the Program Advisory Committee for English Programs (PACE) at the Ministry of Communications and Information (2011-present), as well as a council member (invited) of the National Crime Prevention Council (2016-present).
-I have consulted for organizations and institutions such as the Singapore Science Centre, Singapore Institute of Management, the Ministry of Home Affairs, and Medicorp.
+I am concurrently serving as the Singapore Science Centre Steering Committee Members (Invited) of the Radiation Themed Student Competition 2019 and the Singapore Science Festival 2019.
+I have consulted for organizations and institutions such as the Singapore Science Centre, Singapore Institute of Management, Temasek Polytechnic, the Ministry of Home Affairs, and Medicorp.